Giving Up The Goods

 It shouldn’t surprise you that they want the best pieces.
 The same reasons that they are your best pieces are the reasons that they want to buy them.
 Understandably, selling a quality piece means that you’d have to cherry pick the crowning accomplishment from a grouping of work.
 Usually, the person who has this anxiety has few choice pieces to select from in the beginning.
 And of course, no artist wants to represent themselves with their B-Team of work (most likely from many years ago).

 Make more work, more often, and attempt to push your achievements beyond the last achievement.
-Like most things in life, you’ll look back at those ‘best’ pieces and find that you have better work on tap after steadily creating more.
-And with all that new work you’ll actually want to get rid of some art, as the need for space and production of new quality pieces will start to outweigh the favorites game of past pieces.
+Soon you’ll look back at those ‘best’ pieces and find that you have newer (and better) work on tap after steadily creating more.
+Eventually, the need for space and production of new quality pieces will start to outweigh the favorites game of past pieces.

 2. Content is too personal/For artist eyes only

 Our art is personal.
 Before it exists in reality, it exists in our hearts and our minds.
 It’s necessary to acknowledge that our souls are being exposed to the gallows.
 I’d argue that if there’s no soul in the work I wouldn’t want to invest much time viewing it anyway.
-Willfully showing your work to someone and not wanting to discuss the content is as uncomfortable to the public as an actress taking the stage and not wanting to pour herself into the role.
-If you’re drawn to showing off your artistic thoughts to anyone besides yourself you’re asking them to indulge in your visual conversation.
+Willfully showing your work to someone and not wanting to discuss the content can be uncomfortable for the artist as well as the viewer.

-If you are willfully showing your work to someone else you’ve already agreed (to some extent) that you’re willing to visually discuss the content.
+If you’re drawn to showing off your artwork to anyone besides yourself, you’ve already agreed to talk about the content through visual conversation.
 Most artists inherently speak better visually than verbally.
 That’s why we make visual art.
 Ask yourself what are the top questions you don’t want to be asked about your work and practice speaking about those answers.
 Educating yourself on the loopholes within your work and understanding the honest reasons why you make your artwork can be a very helpful tool in creating more potent work in the future.

 3. Transitional/Documentation/Not Complete Works